-Not only are aglaonema plants beautiful, there are very easy to grow, even if you are a novice gardener.
+Not only are aglaonema plants beautiful, there are also very easy to grow, even if you are a novice gardener.

 This tropical foliage plant, also known as the Chinese evergreen, is one of the most durable houseplants you can have.
 As long as they are warm enough, they will tolerate poor light, dry air and drought.